wvermin/findent/README.md

    in equalprg and indentexpr
  - wrapper for processing one or more files in one call available for Unix and Windows (wfindent and wfindent.bat respectively)

- - gui frontent available in a separate package: jfindent
+The newest version of findent is also located at https://sourceforge.net/projects/findent/ .

-The newest version of findent (3.0.1) is located at findent.sourceforge.net .
+The bleeding edge is at https://www.ratrabbit.nl/ratrabbit/findent/index.html